 7.2 The Entity reserves the right to withdraw from this Agreement by written notice with 30 days’ prior notice to the Sponsor, sent by registered mail with return receipt or certified email (PEC), in the event of:

 insolvency of the Sponsor, initiation of any arrangements with creditors of the Sponsor, including extrajudicial settlements, or commencement of enforcement proceedings against the Sponsor.
-Should the above situation concern a Service Provider, the Sponsor shall be required to take over and continue the activity, unless another Service Provider, approved by the Entity, is engaged as a substitute for the insolvent one;
+Should the above situation concern a CRO, the Sponsor shall be required to take over and continue the activity, unless another CRO, approved by the Entity, is engaged as a substitute for the insolvent one;

 assignment of all or part of the Sponsor’s assets to creditors or the definition of an agreement with creditors for debt moratorium.